B&M Brown Bread in a Can

 You can also make it a meal by serving the bread topped with a generous ladle of baked beans.
 Hot dogs on the plate are also not uncommon.
 In many households, hot dogs and baked beans with brown bread (canned or homemade) was a Saturday night tradition.
 For many, it still is.

 Are you a fan of B&M Brown Bread in a can?
 Do you like it with butter or beans?
 Hot dogs?
 All three?
-Share your brown bread memories with us!
+Share your brown bread in a can memories with us!